-VE.Direct RX port functionality check irect port can be used to switch the solar charger on or off by utilising its RX functionality in combination with, for a VE.Direct non-inverting remote on/off cable.
-Step 1 check if the RX port has been configured correctly.
-For more information, see the RX port settings [26] chapter and the VE.direct protocol documentation.
-Step 2 If a VE.Direct non-inverting remote on/off cable) is used, check if it is in good working order.
-Step 3 If a non-Victron cable is used, check if it is configured correctly.
+VE.Direct RX port functionality check The VE.Direct port can be used to switch the solar charger on or off by utilising its RX functionality in combination with, for example, a VE.Direct non-inverting remote on/off cable.
+Step 1 Step 1 check if the RX port has been configured correctly.
+For more information, see the RX port settings [27] chapter and the VE.direct protocol documentation.
+Step 2 2 If a VE.Direct non-inverting remote on/off cable) is used, check if it is in good working order.
+Step 3 Step 3 If a non-Victron cable is used, check if it is configured correctly.
 For more information see the VE.direct protocol documentation.